Lyusis/NaotanBot/README.md

 # NaotanBot
-A monitor of naotan in Bilibili
+A monitor of Livers in Bilibili